AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-22-react-iframes-back-navigation-bug/index.md

 Effectively, you have to press the back button *twice* whenever you want a legitimate page navigation.

-It's worth noting that this issue isn't necessarily unique to React projects, although it's most obvious in a single-page app where routing is a little different than in a traditional website.
+It's worth noting that this issue isn't necessarily unique to React projects, although it's more noticeable in a single-page app where routing is a little different than in a traditional website.
 If you have three different pages in vanilla HTML and JavaScript, then you're rendering three different iframes, and you shouldn't see this issue (unless you have a single page and are navigating within it, like with anchors).

 ## Takeaway: Iframes Share Browsing History with the Page